georgejieh/predicting_grape_suitability_based_on_climate_and_precipitation/README.md

 ## Final Presentation: Web Application

 The project is encapsulated in a Flask web application that interacts with the H2O model.
-Users input an address and country; the app then predicts the suitability of each grape varietal based on the past year's weather data, displaying confidence scores for each prediction.
+Users input an address and country; the app then predicts the suitability of each grape varietal based on the past year's weather data, then displays the top five grape varietals it is most confident in.

 ## Impact and Future Work